andavissuse/sca-datasets/README.md

   * Invoke `datasets-features.sh` to build binary-valued datasets.
 For each supportconfig, this will:
     * Uncompress the supportconfig
     * Run supportconfig extraction scripts (from sca github project) to extract features
-    * Call `dataset.py`.
+    * For each type of binary dataset, call `dataset.py`.
 This will:
-      * Vectorize the features (using one-hot encoding)
+      * Vectorize the relevant feature data (using one-hot encoding)
-      * Add the supportconfig md5sum and vectors to appropriate dataset files.
-As new feature values are found, additional vector dimensions are added and existing vectors are modified to contain '0' values for the new dimensions.
+      * Add the supportconfig md5sum and vector to the dataset file.
+As new feature values are found, additional vector dimensions will be added and existing vectors will be modified to contain `0` values for the new dimensions.
   * Invoke `datasets-srs.sh` to build SR datasets.
 For each supportconfig, this will:
      * Search the rawdata supportconfig path for an SR number
      * Add the supportconfig md5sum and SR number to the srs.dat file